-Thinking of introducing a dog or cat into your current canine or feline family?
-Here’s 5 steps to stop them from fighting like cats and dogs.
+Are you thinking of introducing a dog or cat into your current canine or feline family?
+Here are five steps to stop them from fighting like cats and dogs.

-By taking a few simply precautions when introducing a dog or cat into your current family, your pets will disprove the saying of, “fighting like cats and dogs”!
+By taking a few simple precautions when introducing a dog or cat into your current family, your pets will disprove the saying of “fighting like cats and dogs”!

-There are several ways of introducing your dog to your cat, just know that changing patterns takes about 3 months.
-Don’t get discouraged, it will take time.
-During this process, you need to make sure you keep everything under control and your pets safe.
+There are several ways of introducing your dog to your cat.
+Just know that changing patterns takes about three months.
+Please don’t get discouraged.
+It will take time.
+During this process, you need to keep everything under control and your pets safe.

-- Put your cat in a crate at night in the room where your dog sleeps and let them get used to each other over the next week.
+Put your cat in a crate at night in the room where your dog sleeps and let them get used to each other over the next week.
 Consider using dog or cat beds to make your pet feel more comfortable.

-- When you progress to access without the lead, make sure there are places where the cat can escape to – high ledges or furniture will make it feel safe.
-Never leave your dog and your cat together unattended until you feel they are safe together.
+When you progress to access without the lead, make sure there are places where the cat can escape to – high ledges or furniture will make it feel safe.
+Never leave your dog and your cat together unattended until you think they are safe together.

-Keep in mind that it might take time for your pets to completely accept other.
+Keep in mind that it might take time for your pets to accept others completely.
 When they do, you may even see them playing or cuddling each other.
 Then you know all your time and efforts were worth it.